skyra-project/skyra/README.md

 This version ensures much higher code quality, with a classbased backend, uses [Komada](https://github.com/dirigeants/komada) **0.20.0** as framework.
-This version is a complete refactor from **0.19.0** that made all bots greatly faster than before, this speedboost is even noticeable in Skyra.
+This version is a complete refactor from **0.19.0** that made all bots much faster than before, this speedboost is even noticeable in Skyra.

 Oh, and Skyra 1.7 has internal ratelimits, if a command has extremely high ratelimit, it's